lyndon025/playtested/src/content/article/2023-11-23-do-we-have-another-early-access-gem-on-our-hands--first-impressions---lethal-company.md

 ---
-title: "Do we have another Early Access gem on our hands? | First Impressions - Lethal Company"
+author: lyndonguitar
+category: Review
-description: "As a contracted worker for a mysterious space-faring company, players are tasked with scavenging random scrap from abandoned, industrialized moons.
-This is you and your friends in Lethal Company, a first-person survival co-op game with a unique combination of survival, cooperation, and resource management"
+description: As a contracted worker for a mysterious space-faring company, players are tasked with scavenging random scrap from abandoned, industrialized moons.
+This is you and your friends in Lethal Company, a first-person survival co-op game with a unique combination of survival, cooperation, and resource management
+featured: false
 pubDate: 2023-11-23
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "lethal-company"]
+tags:
-featured: false
+- taptap
+- lethal-company
-thumb: ""
+thumb: ''
+title: Do we have another Early Access gem on our hands? | First Impressions - Lethal Company
 ---

 As a contracted worker for a mysterious space-faring company, players are tasked with scavenging random scrap from abandoned, industrialized moons.
 This is you and your friends in Lethal Company, a first-person survival co-op game with a unique combination of survival, cooperation, and resource management